zohreh-aaa/clustering/README.md

 Now everything is ready to use a hierarchical clustering algorithm with the use of cosine similarity matrix then we can use results in Linkage function in, complete, ward or simple method in order to draw dendrogram.
-Ward method is actually a method that tries to minimize the variance within each cluster. as you can see in Figure-1, the proper number of clusters for this data is about 5-8 clusters
+Ward method is actually a method that tries to minimize the variance within each cluster. as you can see in Figure-1, the proper number of clusters for this data is about 5-8 clusters.

                                 click on image to see in detail
 <a href="https://github.com/zohreh-aa/clustering/blob/master/Figure_1.png"><img src="https://github.com/zohreh-aa/clustering/blob/master/Figure_1.png" title="Hierarchical clustering" alt="Hierarchical clustering"></a>